learn-co-students/rails-assessment-v-000/note.md

   -on available time slots page show which ones already sign up for -time slots should probably have a description -change all available to scope method
-  -make sure all params strong
-  -make sure not creating junk user_time_slots when not selected -make duration more clear on form
+  -make sure all params strong[User_time_slots, sessions] -make sure not creating junk user_time_slots when not selected -make duration more clear on form
   -make start_time 12 hr on form
-  -nested routes
-  -use layout for only some actions in a controller?
-  -Look into fixing js instead of using a button_to -skip layout for some actions? (getting logout button on sign up page is weird) -check what happens when unknown user tries to log in
+  -Look into fixing js instead of using a button_to -skip layout for some actions? (getting logout button on sign up page is weird) -check what happens when unknown user tries to log in -move timeslots out of profile
+  -set up navigation in layout
+  -delete not working on nested route

 #Maybe add
   -confirmation pending/confirmed! to user time slots